Purchasing a smaller property with the potential for an extension

 Offer subject to planning permission being granted

-It is perfectly legal for this to be done as the offer will have to be agreed upon by both parties in the sale of the property.
-Accordingly an appropriate term will have to be drafted into the contract for the sale of the property.
+It is legal for this to be done as the offer will have to be agreed upon by both parties in the sale of the property.
+An appropriate term will have to be inserted into the contract for the sale of the property.

-If planning permission is not granted then the sale of the property will not go through and any deposit which was paid on the completion of the contract will be refunded.
+If planning permission is not granted, the sale of the property will not go through and any deposit which was paid on the completion of the contract will be refunded.

 This will only be able to done when both parties to the sale of the property can adhere to the time delay between the offer being accepted and the planning permission being granted.